 More than 200 employees at the company’s 160 branches are designated users of the system.
 Eight different request types are currently handled with Integrify and up to 150 individual requests are processed each month.

-Use of the old system by staff was erratic at best, making it difficult for management to create audit trails of pricing information.
+The use of the old system by staff was erratic at best, making it difficult for management to create audit trails of the pricing information.

 The greatest return AGI has recognized is the increased speed with which requests are processed, as well as increased efficiency and accuracy, which has allowed its employees (the IT department’s end customers) to focus more time on serving the company’s customer base rather than worrying about technical glitches.